pflanze/functional-perl/docs/design.md

   the field name, then the operation), and hints that it's different from imperative code.)

+* Functions and methods ending in an underscore are used to indicate those taking key => value parameter pairs (as in the generated constructor methods and functions from `FP::Struct`), or which are curried, i.e. will return a parametrized function (e.g. `left_associate_` and `right_associate_` from `FP::Combinators2`) (this latter naming is experimental, is there a better idea?).

 * Procedures and methods which are not safe, i.e. can lead to delayed failures instead of reporting an exception right away or lead to other violations of the intended behaviour, are prefixed with (or